Healthdirect Free Australian health advice you can count on.

 Here are the recommended daily number of serves of milk, yoghurt and cheese (or alternatives) for a healthy diet.

-Babies up to 12 months should drink breast milk or formula, not milk from cows (or other animals).
-Dairy alternatives are not suitable as milk substitutes for children under 2 years of age.
+Babies aged up to 12 months should drink breast milk or infant formula.
+Babies should not drink milk from cows (or other animals) at this age, because it does not contain enough iron.

 Here are some tips for adding more dairy to your diet: